python/devguide/devcycle.rst

 Branches
 ''''''''

-Different branches are used at a time to represent different *minor versions* in which development is made.
-All development should be done **first** in the :ref:`in-development <indevbranch>` branch, and selectively backported to other branches when necessary.
+There is a branch for each *minor version*.
+Development is done separately for Python 2 and Python 3.
+For each *major version*, each change should be made **first** in the oldest branch to which it applies and forward-ported as appropriate.

 .. _indevbranch: